Rockies vs Guardians Prediction — AI Finds CAN'T MISS MLB Lines & Props (Jul 29)

 Colorado vs. Cleveland Prop Picks (AI)

-Remi is pouring through tons of data on each player.
-In fact, anytime the Rockies and Guardians play there’s always several intriguing trends to key in on.
-Not to mention games played at Progressive Field in Jul almost always follow normal, predictable betting trends.
+Remi is pouring through loads of data on each team.
+In fact, anytime the Rockies and Guardians play there’s always several intriguing angles to key in on.
+Not to mention games played at Progressive Field in Jul rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: C. Santana over 0.5 Total Bases.